vimallen/allend/_posts/2012-03-27-ideal-gift.md

 ---
 title: Ideal gift
-author: admin
+author: Dave Allen
 layout: post
 permalink: /ideal-gift/
-categories:
-  - Photographs
+categories: Photographs
 ---
 These handy name plates help you remember what your home looks like.
 When its right in front of you.